-All reviews pointed to this Sunny Health spin bike:
+All reviews pointed to the Sunny Health spin bike:

-Sure, there are less expense bikes and more expensive bikes but this seemed to check all the boxes.
-It is a good looking, sturdy, easy to assemble bike (I did it myself) that is fairly quiet to use.
+Sure, there are cheaper bikes and more expensive bikes out there but this seemed to check all the boxes.
+It is a good-looking, sturdy, easy to assemble bike (I did it myself) that is fairly quiet to use.
 Plus it has “dual access” pedals meaning that you do not need to spend $125 on special clip in shoes – you can use your regular sneakers and slip them into the cages on the pedal like you would see at the gym (but if you want to use clip in shoes, you can just use the other side of the pedal).
 Brilliant!
 Plus with Amazon Prime you get free shipping which saves you $250.

 We had previously converted some empty space in our basement into a home gym (I wrote a blog about my home gym, too).
 Interlocking rubber floor tiles, a drop ceiling, a little bright yellow paint, and a cheapo TV bought on Black Friday.
 We simply put the bike in front of the TV.
 Another bonus is that I don’t need to plug the bike in so there is no extension cord for me to trip over.

 I also considered this Sunny Health spin bike but I wasn’t sure if it was worth the extra cost.